-If you're filing your taxes as a sole proprietor, here are some basic details that are important for you to know around your annual taxes, quarterly taxes, and tax extensions.
+If you run your own therapy practice and you’re filing taxes as a sole proprietor, here are some basic details you need to know about annual taxes, quarterly taxes, and tax extensions.

 Filing your annual taxes as a sole proprietor

 As a sole proprietor, you are taxed as an individual.
 You will report all income and expenses from your business on your personal tax return.

 The only difference between filing as a sole proprietor as opposed to an individual is that, as a sole proprietor, you must complete a Schedule C with your Form 1040.

 To find your tax bracket as a sole proprietor, see our guide to tax brackets for self-employed therapists.

 Filling out your Schedule C

 To complete Schedule C of Form 1040, you’ll need the following information: